The City of Hamlet is an equal opportunity employer.

 To submit applications you may either print and bring applications to City Hall, mail to Benita Mullis at P.O.
 Box 1229 Hamlet, NC 28345, or email Benita Mullis at bmullis@hamletnc.us

-An employee in this class plans for 24 hour operations of a plant to treat and provide potable water for over 10,000 customers.
+An employee in this class plans for operations of a plant to treat and dispose of wastewater in an environmentally safe manner.
 Work is performed in accordance with state and federal laws and regulations.
-Work involves planning and assigning work to subordinates, inspecting the operations of the plant through observation and analysis of laboratory results, ensuring proper preventive maintenance and repairs, and overseeing the operations of a laboratory.
-Work also involves researching and recommending long and short-range capital facilities and equipment construction and renovation, establishing and maintaining records and reports necessary for full compliance with all regulations and for effective management decision-making, requesting necessary resources in the annual budget, and motivating, coaching, and insuring effective productivity of plant personnel.
-Work involves public contact, initiative, and judgement.
+Work involves planning and assigning work to subordinates, inspecting the operations of the plant through observation and analysis of laboratory results, insuring proper preventive maintenance and repairs, and overseeing the operations of a laboratory.
+Work also involves researching and recommending long and short range capital facilities and equipment construction and renovation, establishing and maintaining records and reports necessary for full compliance with all regulations and for effective management decision-making, requesting necessary resources in the annual budget, and motivating, coaching, and insuring effective productivity of plant personnel.
+Work involves public contact, initiative and judgement.
 Work is performed under the general supervision of the Public Works Director.

 Essential Duties and Tasks

-Motivates, coaches, and reviews the performance of subordinate supervisors; ensures proper training and certification of assigned personnel; recommends and participates in disciplinary actions; conducts the hiring process
+· Motivates, coaches, and reviews the performance of subordinate supervisors; ensures proper training and certification of assigned personnel; recommends and participates in disciplinary actions; makes recommendations to the City Manager in the hiring process

 Job Type: Full-time